moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 shortest geodesics <em>tie</em> — is the <strong>Maxwell stratum</strong>.
 We show it is
-forced by a four-element symmetry group hiding inside the pendulum equation, and we compute the first tie exactly: it happens at arc length $4K(k^2)$, the very period that controlled the curvature in Part 2.
+forced by a four-element symmetry group hiding inside the pendulum equation, and we compute the first tie exactly: it happens at arc length $4K(k^2)$, the very period that controlled the curvature in Part&nbsp;2.
 </div>

 ## Two ways to stop being optimal

-Recall the problem from Part 1.
+Recall the problem from Part&nbsp;1.
 The visual cortex completes a broken contour by finding the **shortest** horizontal path in $\mathrm{SE}(2)$ between two oriented points — where "shortest" always means the sub-Riemannian length, the only length the contact geometry defines.
-Part 2 solved the *local* equations: every candidate path (every **geodesic**) is an Euler elastica, and its curvature is $\kappa(s) = 2k\,\mathrm{cn}(s\mid k^2)$ for the generic inflectional family.
+Part&nbsp;2 solved the *local* equations: every candidate path (every **geodesic**) is an Euler elastica, and its curvature is $\kappa(s) = 2k\,\mathrm{cn}(s\mid k^2)$ for the generic inflectional family.